yoga and physical activity

 Yoga can also be combined with other fitness activities.
 For example, you can practice yoga before or after a cardiovascular or strength training session.

-Practicing yoga to warm up can help improve flexibility and mobility, while allowing you to focus on your breathing and relax.
-During this moment, you can think about the objectives of your session (run more kilometers, lift more weight, etc.).
-Yoga allows you to focus quickly.
+Practicing yoga as a warm-up can help improve flexibility and mobility, while allowing you to focus on your breathing and relax.
+During this time, you can think about goals for your session (running more miles, lifting more weight, etc.).
+Yoga helps you get focused quickly.

 Here are three examples of yoga asanas that can be used to stretch the muscles and prepare your concentration:

-Uttanasana (the standing pincer pose): This posture involves standing with the feet hip-width apart, then bending the body forward to reach the toes or shins.
+Uttanasana (Standing Forward Bend): This pose involves standing with your feet hip-width apart and then bending your body forward to reach your toes or shins.
 This pose stretches your hamstrings, lower back, and calf muscles.

-Marjariasana-Bitilasana (the cow-cat posture): This sequence of two postures consists of alternating between the cow posture (marjariasana) where one inhales while lifting the head and arching the back, and the cat posture (bitilasana) where you exhale while rounding your back and lowering your head.
+Marjariasana-Bitilasana (Cow-Cat Pose): This two-pose sequence involves alternating between cow pose (marjariasana), where you inhale while lifting your head and arching your back, and cat pose (bitilasana), where you exhale while rounding your back and lowering your head.
 This sequence stretches the back and shoulders.

-Anjaneyasana (low lunge posture): This posture consists of getting into a forward lunge position with one knee bent at 90 degrees and the other leg extended behind you.
-This pose stretches the hips, quadriceps, and hip flexor muscles.
+Anjaneyasana (Low Lunge Pose): This pose involves getting into a forward lunge position with one knee bent at 90 degrees and the other leg extended behind you.
+This pose stretches the hips, quadriceps, and hip flexors.

-These three asanas are effective stretches for different muscle groups and can be included in a yoga session to help improve the body's flexibility and mobility.
-It is important to warm up properly before performing these asanas and practice them under the supervision of a qualified yoga teacher if you are a beginner.
+These three asanas are effective stretches for different muscle groups and can be included in a yoga session to help improve flexibility and mobility of the body.
+It is important to warm up properly before performing these asanas and to practice them under the supervision of a qualified yoga teacher if you are a beginner.

-If you already play sports like running, boxing or cycling, yoga can also be used to recover after exercise.
-Stretches and yoga poses can help reduce muscle pain and increase flexibility.
-Try practicing a few yoga poses after your usual workout to improve your recovery and prevent injuries.
+If you already do sports like running, boxing or cycling, yoga can also be used to recover after exercise.
+Yoga stretches and poses can help reduce muscle soreness and increase flexibility.
+Try practicing a few yoga poses after your regular workout to improve your recovery and prevent injuries.

 Here are three examples of yoga asanas that can help you relax after a workout:

-Balasana (Child's Pose): This asana involves kneeling and leaning forward with the forehead touching the ground.
-This posture stretches the back and hips and can help relieve stress and tension in these areas.
+Balasana (Child's Pose): This asana involves kneeling and bending forward with the forehead touching the floor.
+This pose stretches the back and hips and can help relieve stress and tension in these areas.

-Supta Baddha Konasana (Lying Frog Pose): This posture involves lying on your back with your feet together and your knees falling to your sides.
-This posture stretches the hips and groin and can help calm the mind and reduce stress.
+Supta Baddha Konasana (Reclining Frog Pose): This pose involves lying on your back with your feet together and your knees falling to the sides.
+This pose stretches the hips and groin and can help calm the mind and reduce stress.

-Savasana (corpse pose): This asana involves lying on your back with your arms and legs relaxed and your eyes closed.
-This posture helps release muscular and mental tension, allowing the body to rest and recover after physical exertion.
+Savasana (Corpse Pose): This asana involves lying on your back with your arms and legs relaxed and your eyes closed.
+This pose helps release muscular and mental tension, allowing the body to rest and recover after physical exertion.

 You can listen to “zen” music during this phase.
-This helps increase introspection and increases relaxation.
+This helps increase introspection and increase relaxation.
 You will recharge your batteries and create good memories for your body.
-Next time, it will be easier to find the momentum to go exercise.
+Next time, it will be easier to find the momentum to go and do sports.

 Find a community

-By sprinkling your sporting practice with a few tweezers of yoga, there is a good chance that you will become a full-fledged yoga practitioner !
+By sprinkling your sports practice with a few pinches of yoga, there is a good chance that you will become a full-fledged yoga practitioner !

-If you want to take up yoga more seriously and more regularly, you can surely find a community near you of people who share your new passion.
+If you want to get more serious and regular about yoga, you can probably find a community near you of people who share your new passion.

 Join a yoga group or attend local yoga events.
-This will allow you to meet new people and motivate you to continue your practice.
+This will help you meet new people and motivate you to continue your practice.

-In conclusion, incorporating yoga into your sports practice or during a period of fitness can be an excellent way to boost your physical and mental health.
-By starting slowly and with the basics, adding yoga to your routine , using it to recover from exercise, combining it with other activities, and finding a community, you will quickly enjoy the many benefits of yoga .
+In conclusion, incorporating yoga into your sports practice or during a fitness period can be a great way to boost your physical and mental health.
+By starting slowly and with the basics, adding yoga to your routine , using it to recover after exercise, combining it with other activities and finding a community, you will quickly enjoy the many benefits of yoga.

-We all know, whether beginner or experienced, yoga is an enriching and enjoyable practice for everyone.
+We all know that, beginner or experienced, yoga is an enriching and enjoyable practice for everyone.

 You can find our article on somatic exercises and the link with yoga here => what is somatic exercise?